PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Setup

-\paragraph{Score Extraction \& Evaluation} We restrict generation to 180 tokens and extract the last regex match of a number/label as scores.
+\paragraph{Score Extraction \& Evaluation} We restrict generation to 180 tokens and extract the last regex match of a label or \revn{any} number as the score.
 When no result is found\senewest{,} we average the other scores of its prompt template.
-For \revision{format requirements} with text labels, we map the \revision{labels to 1, 3 and 5}.
+During evaluation, we map textual labels to 1, 3 and 5.

-We evaluate prompt templates on the segment-level, like the WMT QE and metrics shared tasks \citep[e.g.][]{freitag-etal-2022-results,freitag-etal-2021-results,zerva-etal-2022-findings}. \revision{That means, for each metric we compute the correlation between metric scores and ground truth human judgments without averaging by system or document.} As correlation measure, we use the Kendall \citep{10.1093/biomet/33.3.239}, Pearson and Spearman correlations, as well as tie-calibrated accuracy \citep{deutsch-etal-2023-ties}, \revision{with Kendall as main measure}.
-Further, we compute permute-input significance tests ($p\le 0.075$) \citep{deutsch-etal-2021-statistical} for the Kendall correlations presented in our result \rev{t}ables.
-Often\senewest{,} there is no single significantly best metric.
-Therefore, we report clusters where each included metric is significantly better than metrics that are not included.
+We evaluate prompt templates at the segment-level, like the WMT QE and metrics shared tasks \citep[e.g.][]{freitag-etal-2022-results,freitag-etal-2021-results,zerva-etal-2022-findings}. \revision{That means, for each metric we compute the correlation between metric scores and ground truth human judgments without averaging by system or document.} As correlation measures, we use the Kendall \revn{(primary measure)} \citep{10.1093/biomet/33.3.239}, Pearson and Spearman correlations, as well as tie-calibrated accuracy \citep{deutsch-etal-2023-ties}.
+Further, we compute permute-input significance tests ($p\le 0.075$) \citep{deutsch-etal-2021-statistical} for the Kendall correlations presented in our result \rev{t}ables. \revn{Since often no single performance is significant, we report clusters where each included metric significantly outperforms those excluded.}